 Amanda Piekart, Berkeley College; Bonnie Lafazan, Berkeley College - New Jersey; and Jessica Kiebler, Berkeley College - White Plains

 This session will present the best practices we have identified through our missteps and failures from several internal professional development initiatives.
 Through reflecting on failures and refining approaches, librarians can learn how to create an environment where they are committing themselves to their organization, profession and their own life-long learning education.

-Administration, Management, and Leadership; Professional/staff development; Teaching and Learning
+Tags: Administration, Management, and Leadership; Professional/staff development; Teaching and Learning